FAQ

 The assessment sessions usually take at least 1 hour.
 Sometimes they can be longer depending upon the types of assessments required.
 For articulation and stuttering assessments, the time to complete assessments can be completed in 30-45 minutes depending on the client’s difficulties and attention span.
 Treatment sessions are usually 30 minutes in length, however, these can be extended to either 45 minutes or 1 hour depending on the specific goals that we are targeting.
 The frequency of these sessions is determined by the clinician and family following the initial assessment; they can be either: weekly, fortnightly, or monthly.

 The services provided by a speech pathologist are professional and specialised.
 Rates of services are subjected to clinical preparation costs as well as business expenses such as resources and assessments.
 To provide individualised and effective speech pathology sessions, at least double the amount of time of the session is required for preparation of that session.
-Please call to find out our session costs at a convenient time that suits you.
+Our fee structure is based off the NDIS approved rates, please email us to find out any specific costs, admin@powsp.com.au

 Each session is individually planned to suit your child’s needs and to work best with your family.
 Play on Words Speech Pathology aims to provide training and encouragement to the care givers because we believe that you are with your child and have more opportunities to subtly work on these skills in your everyday situations as well as complete the home practise that is required to see speedy and efficient progress.